IanToujou/Project-Atlas-Docs/Writerside/topics/Species.md

     </tr>
     <tr>
         <td><img src="item_totem_of_undying.png" alt="angel_icon" width="32" style="inline" title="Angel Icon"/> <a href="Angel.md"/></td>
         <td>Angels are the opposite of demons.
 They are associated with being good and helping other species, or at least people who worship them.
-Some angels though, are corrupted, and they are evil, despite their good nature.</td>
+Some angels, though, are corrupted, and they are evil, despite their good nature.</td>
     </tr>
     <tr>
         <td><img src="item_minecart.png" alt="human_icon" width="32" style="inline" title="Human Icon"/> <a href="Human.md"/></td>
         <td>Humans are boring, you say?
 Humanity has come a long way, building cities, developing technologies and going to war with other species.
-They don't have any buffs or debuffs, but their innovative skills and will to fight made them survive.</td>
+They do not have any buffs or debuffs, but their innovative skills and will to fight made them survive.</td>
     </tr>
     <tr>
         <td><img src="item_heart_of_the_sea.png" alt="aquatilia_icon" width="32" style="inline" title="Aquatilia Icon"/> <a href="Aquatilia.md"/></td>